 Flo manages the software development efforts within the Bio/Nano/Programmable Matter Research Group at Autodesk.
 His areas of expertise include software architecture, cloud technologies, software development process and bionanotechnology.
 Florencio received a M.Sc. in Information Networking from Carnegie Mellon University in 1999 and a B.Sc. in Systems Analysis from the Universidad de Buenos Aires in 1995.

-Founding Partner and CEO at San Francisco based innovation practice, Now Labs, assisting science and technology startups with market strategy and implementation, including production of digital assets and media campaigns, fundraising and business development.
+Founding Partner and Former CEO at San Francisco based innovation practice, Now Labs, assisting science and technology startups with market strategy and implementation, including production of digital assets and media campaigns, fundraising and business development.